middlebury/middlebury-script-lab/_sections/faq.md

 We want to use our expertise, network and resources to create a community of talented, bold, innovative screenwriters.
 We want to create a hub for tomorrow’s generation of storytellers where our students can witness the creative process and find inspirational role models.

-### Who will be the advisors?
+### Who are the workshop advisors?

 Established industry professionals – writers, directors, producers – as well as agents and script consultants who will offer advice and feedback tailored to your project.
 We strive to invite advisors who can contribute specifically to the selected projects.

 ### What kind of activities will happen at the workshop?

-They will fall into three broad categories:
+Activities will fall into three broad categories:

-- group workshops (for all the Fellows as a group)
+- group workshops (for Fellows)
-- masterclasses, Q&A and talks (open to a larger audience)
+- masterclasses, Q&A sessions and talks (open to a larger audience)
-- one on one conferences (individual support specific to each project)
+- one on one advising specific to each project

 And of course plenty of time to write.

-### How will I be notified?
+### How will I be notified of acceptance and other important information?

 Via email, so please make sure you give a current, working email address in the application

+(the next FAQ can go away)

 ### What's with the first/second round thing?